Aspose/releases.aspose.com/content/en/slides/cpp/release-notes/2025/aspose-slides-for-cpp-25-10-release-notes.md

 | `Underline` | 4 | Underlined text |
 | `Strikeout` | 8 | Text crossed out with a horizontal line |

-### Added New Method: IFontsManager::GetFontBytes(SharedPtr<IFontData> fontData, FontStyleType fontStyle)
+### Added New Method: IFontsManager::GetFontBytes

-The new method, `GetFontBytes`, have been added to the `Aspose::Slides::IFontsManager` interface and implemented in the `Aspose::Slides::FontsManager` class.
+The new method, `GetFontBytes(SharedPtr<IFontData> fontData, FontStyleType fontStyle)`, have been added to the `Aspose::Slides::IFontsManager` interface and implemented in the `Aspose::Slides::FontsManager` class.
 It replaces the obsolete method that used `System::Drawing::FontStyle` as a parameter type.

-### Added New Method: Export::SlideImageFormat::Bitmap(float scale, ImageFormat imageFormat)
+### Added New Method: Export::SlideImageFormat::Bitmap

-The new method, `Bitmap`, have been added to the `Aspose::Slides::Export::SlideImageFormat` class.
+The new method, `Bitmap(float scale, ImageFormat imageFormat)`, have been added to the `Aspose::Slides::Export::SlideImageFormat` class.
 It replaces the obsolete method that used `System::Drawing::Imaging::ImageFormat` as a parameter type.

 ### Marked as Obsolete